News Release: NREL Study: Hybrid Delivery Vans Show Nearly 20 Percent Higher Fuel Economy

 The U.S. Department of Energy's (DOE)’s National Renewable Energy Laboratory (NREL) recently completed a performance evaluation report that showed significant fuel economy benefits of hybrid electric delivery vans compared to similar conventional vans.

 “During the on-road portion of our study, the hybrid vans demonstrated a 13 to 20 percent higher fuel economy than the conventional vans,” said NREL Project Engineer Michael Lammert.
 “During dynamometer testing, three standard drive cycles were chosen to represent the range of delivery routes.
 The hybrids showed a 13 to 36 percent improvement in fuel economy and up to a 45 percent improvement in ton-miles-per-gallon.
 This wide range in fuel economy is largely dependent on drive cycle.”

 The NREL team collected and analyzed in-service fuel economy, maintenance, and other vehicle performance data on 11 hybrid and 11 conventional step vans operated by the United Parcel Service (UPS) in Minneapolis.
-The team also performed dynamometer testing at the Renewable Fuels and Lubricants (ReFUEL) Research Laboratory
+The team also performed dynamometer testing at the Renewable Fuels and Lubricants (ReFUEL) Research Laboratory in Denver.

 “The reliability of the hybrids was slightly lower, 92.5 percent compared to 99.7 percent, in part due to troubleshooting and recalibration issues related to prototype components,” Lammert added.
 “Differences in per-mile maintenance and operating costs were not statistically significant.”